jiayinlu19960224/TriMe/README.md

 ================================================

 Code updates
 ================================================
 Oct 19th, 2023:

 1. Added in fixed point input for meshing with fixed points.

 2. Implemented half-edge structure for final mesh clean up and outputting boundary vertices in counter-clockwise (CCW) order.

-3. Triangle vertex ID's are outputted in counter-clockwise (CCW) order.
+3. Triangle vertex ID's are outputted in counter-clockwise (CCW) order at termination.

 Acknowledgement